-2.1.3.
+2.2.3.
 General Compliance Requirements

-- 2.1.3.1.
-You must be in compliance with the emission limitations, operating limitations, and other requirements in this subpart that apply to you at all times. - 2.1.3.2.
+- 2.2.3.1.
+You must be in compliance with the emission limitations, operating limitations, and other requirements in this subpart that apply to you at all times. - 2.2.3.2.
 At all times you must operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
 The general duty to minimize emissions does not require you to make any further efforts to reduce emissions if levels required by this standard have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the Administrator which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+Determination of whether such operation and maintenance procedures are being used will be based on information available to the Administrator which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation of the source.

-2.1.4.
+2.2.4.
 Testing and Initial Compliance Requirements

-2.1.4.1.
-You must conduct any initial performance test or other initial compliance demonstration according to Tables 4 and 5 to this subpart that apply to you within 180 days after the compliance date that is specified for your stationary RICE in §63.6595 and according to the provisions in §63.7(a)(2).
+2.2.4.1.
+You must conduct the initial performance test or other initial compliance demonstrations in Table 4 to this subpart that apply to you within 180 days after the compliance date that is specified for your stationary RICE in §63.6595 and according to the provisions in §63.7(a)(2).

-Table 4 Table 4 to Subpart ZZZZ of Part 63-Requirements for Performance Tests For each Complying with the requirement to You must Using According to the following requirements 3.
-Stationary RICE a. limit the concentration of formaldehyde in the stationary RICE exhaust i.
-Select the sampling port location and the number/locat ion of traverse points at the exhaust of the stationary RICE; and (a) For formaldehyde, O2, and moisture measurement, ducts ≤6 inches in diameter may be sampled at a single point located at the duct centroid and ducts >6 and ≤12 inches in diameter may be sampled at 3 traverse points located at 16.7, 50.0, and 83.3% of the measurement line ('3-point long line').
-If the duct is >12 inches in diameter and the sampling port location meets the two and half-diameter criterion of Section 11.1.1 of Method 1 of 40 CFR part 60, appendix A, the duct may be sampled at '3-point long line'; otherwise, conduct the stratification testing and select sampling points according to Section 8.1.2 of Method 7E of 40 CFR part 60, appendix A. If using a control device, the sampling site must be located at the outlet of the control device. ii.
-Determine the O2 concentration (1) Method 3 or 3A or 3B of 40 (a) Measurements to determine O2 concentration must be of the stationary RICE exhaust at the sampling port location; and CFR part 60, appendix A-2, or ASTM Method D6522-00 (Reapproved 2005) ^a (heated probe not necessary) made at the same time and location as the measurements for formaldehyde concentration. iii.
-Measure moisture content of the stationary RICE exhaust at the sampling port location; and (1) Method 4 of 40 CFR part 60, appendix A- 3, or Method 320 of 40 CFR part 63, appendix A, or ASTM D 6348-03 ^a (a) Measurements to determine moisture content must be made at the same time and location as the measurements for formaldehyde concentration. iv.
-Measure formaldehyde at the exhaust of the stationary RICE; or (1) Method 320 or 323 of 40 CFR part 63, appendix A; or ASTM D6348-03a, provided in ASTM D6348-03 Annex A5 (Analyte Spiking Technique), the percent R must be greater than or equal to 70 and less (a) Formaldehyde concentration must be at 15 percent O2, dry basis.
-Results of this test consist of the average of the three 1-hour or longer runs.
+Table 4 to Subpart ZZZZ of Part 63-Requirements for Performance Tests For each Complying with the requirement to You must Using According to the following requirements 1.
+4SLB a. reduce CO emissions i.
+Select the sampling port location and the number/location of traverse points at the inlet and outlet of the control device; and (a) For CO and O 2 measurement, ducts ≤ 6 inches in diameter may be sampled at a single point located at the duct centroid and ducts >6 and ≤ 12 inches in diameter may be sampled at 3 traverse points located at 16.7, 50.0, and 83.3% of the measurement line ('3-point long line').
+If the duct is >12 inches in diameter and the sampling port location meets the two and half-diameter criterion of Section 11.1.1 of Method 1 of 40 CFR part 60, appendix A-1, the duct may be sampled at '3-point long line'; otherwise, conduct the stratification testing and select sampling points according to Section 8.1.2 of Method 7E of 40 CFR part 60, appendix A-4. ii.
+Measure the O 2 at the inlet and outlet of the control device; and (1) Method 3 or 3A or 3B of 40 CFR part 60, appendix A-2, or ASTM Method D6522- 00 (Reapproved 2005) ^{ac} (heated probe not necessary) (b) Measurements to determine O 2 must be made at the same time as the measurements for CO concentration. iii.
+Measure the CO at the inlet and the outlet of the control device (1) ASTM D6522-00 (Reapproved 2005) ^{abc} (heated probe not necessary) or Method 10 of 40 CFR part 60, appendix A-4 (c) The CO concentration must be at 15 percent O2, dry basis.